Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## MerklePath statement

-A valid instance of an MerklePath statement assures that given an input of:
+A valid instance of a MerklePath statement assures that given an input of:

-- depth: unsigned int
 - address: {0..2^NUM_BITS_ACCOUNT}
 - leaf: F
 - proof: F[3 * depth]

+with circuit parameters:

+- depth: unsigned int

 the prover knows an auxiliary input: